Table of Contents Hide

 Before the modern era, the Indian common citizen was accustomed to simple living and high thinking.

 But the scenario has changed.
 In this post, I will discuss the depression and insurgency in Kashmir.

 Depression is the outcome of modern lifestyle and culture.
 Because modern people are running towards physical amusement and worldly longings.

 They want to fetch limitless prosperity.
 Naturally, when it’s not possible to earn, they are going through mental trauma.

 Especially Educated youths are in great trauma due to the unavailability of jobs.
 Moreover, the security of women, economically and socially, are diminishing.

 Society is changing, is so the new generation.
 They are choosing their life partner.
 So if it’s up to the mark, then fine.
 But If not, it will be troublesome.
 Therefore, they have to face mental trauma.

 Mental, physical and social health, are vital strands of life.
 These are closely interwoven and deeply interdependent.
 So mental disorders affect people of all countries and societies, individuals at all ages, women and men, the rich and the poor, from urban and rural environments.

-Depression is more likely following particular classes of experience – those involving conflict, disruption, losses and experiences of humiliation or entrapment.
+Especially, Depression is more likely following particular classes of experience – those involving conflict, disruption, losses and experiences of humiliation or entrapment.
 Many people living amidst the rages of conflict suffer from post-traumatic stress disorder.

 Today, we shall try to find out the depression in the people of Kashmir where the people had to face a long term insurgency.